 Orange Park in Clay County, Florida — The American South (South Atlantic)

 Location.
-30° 9.944′ N, 81° 42.11′ W. Marker is in Orange Park, Florida, in Clay County.
-Marker is at the intersection of Kingsley Avenue and Park Avenue (Route 17), on the right when traveling west on Kingsley Avenue.
-Located in Town Hall Park.
+30° 9.965′ N, 81° 41.727′ W. Marker is in Orange Park, Florida, in Clay County.
+Marker is at the intersection of Kingsley Avenue and River Road, in the median on Kingsley Avenue.
 Touch for map.
-Marker is at or near this postal address: 2042 Park Ave, Orange Park FL 32073, United States of America.
+Marker is in this post office area: Orange Park FL 32073, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Orange Park (approx. 0.4 miles away); Harriet Beecher Stowe Home (approx. 2.2 miles away); Church of Our Savior (approx. 2.6 miles away); Beluthahatchee (approx. 6.6 miles away); San Jose Country Club (approx. 6.7 miles away); San Jose Estates Administrative Building (approx. 6.8 miles away); St. Margaret's Episcopal Church and Cemetery (approx. 6.8 miles away); St. Johns County / New Switzerland Plantation (approx. 6.9 miles away).

 Related marker.
 Click here for another marker that is related to this marker.
 To see the relationship, study marker shown.